SLS: Stochastic dialogue management via multi-layer classification

 In this project, we will explore automatic dialogue and response generation via the combination of stochastic approaches and heuristic methods.
 The student will explore a stochastic model to learn the best dialogue hypothesis based on crowd-generated data.
 We will start with a simple prototype framework such as an XML schema for defining tasks/actions, and then shift it towards automatic generation when we collect sufficient conversational data with the initial system setting.
 A hierarchical infrastructure will be investigated, where the higher layers are designed for categorizing the context of the conversation and the lower layers are designed for domain-specific word-based semantic understanding.

-We’re looking for someone who has Java expertise and experience with machine learning.
-This project is suitable as a Super UROP topic and could be extended to an MEng thesis (see the page of MEng research opportunities).
+Requirements: machine learning background and Java expertise.
+This project could also start as a Super UROP project and turns into an MEng thesis later (see the UROP openings page).
 If interested, please send a CV to Jingjing Liu (email@example.com).